WHATEVER THE DESTINATION, A GOOD PLAN CAN GET YOU WHERE YOU WANT TO BE

 - Where will you find the money?

 Longer-term ambitions take a bit more thought as you’ll also need to allocate regular or larger amounts towards them, just as you would for other essential costs.
-Take a look at the budget planner on the next page, or turn to page 22, to see where you could find the funds.
+Why not try taking a look at our Budget Builder to see where you could find the funds.

 Splitting a goal into weekly or monthly targets can make things seem much more attainable.
 Saving a tenner a week may not seem much, but after two years it adds up to more than £1,000.
 Just find a figure that works for you.
 If you use a savings account, you could earn extra through interest too.

 Milestones are also a great way to track your progress.
 Don’t forget to celebrate your achievements as you nail each one.

 It’s not always money that stands in the way of achieving dreams, but it’s often the biggest obstacle to making a start.
 Formulating a clear and compelling goal, and then breaking it down into smaller targets, can help you get there.
 Give it a go!